kshitij-r/SPARC/README.md

 ![Program Analysis Flow](Documentation/figures/TechCon%202023%20SSEL/harness.png)

 Once the system specification is complete, follow the below steps:
-1. Follow steps 1 and 2 fro the Dynamic synthesis section above.
+1. Follow steps 1 and 2 from the Dynamic synthesis section above.
 The output directory has the synthesized specification and a Makefile to run the specification.
 The structure of the output directory is as follows: <br>
 ![formal output directory structure](Documentation/figures/for-outputdir.png)

 2. To synthesize the generated test harness, cd into the output directory and run::